By Ed Staskus

 “He’s constantly coming home with bobby pins in his hair,” Janina complained.

 Plenty of women liked him.
 Even Rasa Jurgelaityte, his niece, dolled herself up when she visited, in a bluish-purple shag rug kind of sweater, drinking strong tea with him.
 There wasn’t anything sinister in it.
 He had an Andy Kaufman meets Roger Moore vibe about him, niece or no niece.

 When Justinas moved to Marijampole fewer than 20,000 people lived there.
 It was a small town.
 More than forty years later about 40,000 people lived there.
 It was still a small town.

 He routinely wore a sports coat or a suit jacket.
 Whenever the weather was bad, he wore a herringbone newsboy cap.
 He was good with his hands, deft and quick on the uptake.
 His face was wrinkled, he could look gnomish, but he was always smiling.
-On the inside Justinas was cheerful and more on the kinder side than not.
+On the inside and outside Justinas was a keeping the faith man.

 Nobody ever told him how young he looked, so he never heard how old he was.
 He was born a year after World War One ended, on a family farm near the border with East Prussia, one of eleven children, six of whom survived infancy.
 He was a cavalryman in the Lithuanian army when World War Two broke out.
 The war only lasted a few days, though, after the Red Army sent nearly a half million men and mechanized regiments into the Baltic states.